andrew/ultimate-awesome/README.md

 - [awesome-Char](https://github.com/megatontech/awesome-Char) - 仓颉语言优秀项目.
 - [awesome-laravel-framework](https://github.com/meSingh/awesome-laravel-framework) - 😎 📦 📄 A curated list of awesome packages, tutorials and other cool resources for Laravel.
 - [awesome-free-resources](https://github.com/michaelsynan/awesome-free-resources) - Awesome free website design, UI/UX and creator resources.
+- [awesome-ai-llm-development](https://github.com/milutinke/awesome-ai-llm-development) - A curated collection of practical resources for learning and building Generative AI applications with Large Language Models (LLMs).
+Perfect for beginners and experts alike, focusing on hands-on development over theory. 🚀.
 - [awesome-gsr](https://github.com/mintisan/awesome-gsr) - A comprehensive collection of GSR-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Galvanic Skin Response field.
 - [awesome-quic](https://github.com/mmmarcos/awesome-quic) - A curated list of awesome QUIC and HTTP/3 resources.
 - [awesome-diffusion-iclr-2025](https://github.com/moatifbutt/awesome-diffusion-iclr-2025) - List of diffusion related active submissions on OpenReview for ICLR 2025.